MakeAWishFoundation/SwiftyMocky/README.md

 ### 1. Generating mocks implementations:

 One of the boilerplate part of testing and development is writing and updating **mocks** accordingly to newest changes.
-Mocky is capable of generating mock implementations (with configurable behavior), based on protocol definition.
+SwiftyMocky is capable of generating mock implementations (with configurable behavior), based on protocol definition.

-During development process it is possible to use Mocky in a *watcher* mode, which will observe changes in you project files, and regenerate files on the fly.
+During development process it is possible to use SwiftyMocky in a *watcher* mode, which will observe changes in you project files, and regenerate files on the fly.

 ![Generating mock][example-watcher]